AQUIN0S/FixedBitmaps/README.md

 - Documentation is always something to be improved, any documentation changes or minor bug fixes result in a patch update.
 - Anytime a new structure is defined and implemented, or a new function defined, a minor update will be published.
 - When this has been fully tested and benchmarked, and any other important components I might have missed have been added, I will publish fixed_bitmaps 1.0.0 as a major update, to indicate its readyness for full production.
+- The final struct to create will likely be the `BitmapLarge` struct, or something similar.
+This will have a set size, but the user can define what that size is.
+The aim is to have a struct that cannot grow or shrink, but can be given a large capacity from the beginning.
+This is similar to bit-vec, just without the dynamic growing property, so I think it should be easier to store on the stack rather than the heap, resulting in better performance.

 ## Contributions